-For General Counsel and Legal Ops leaders at 200 to 5,000-employee companies, every delayed draft quietly impacts revenue timelines.
+For general counsel and legal ops leaders at companies with 200 to 5,000 employees, every delayed draft quietly impacts revenue timelines.
 While sales teams plan for the next quarter’s ARR, legal is often still:

-Multiply that across 40 to 250 contracts each month, and the result is delayed bookings, rising operational costs, and less room for strategic legal work.
+Multiply that by 40 to 250 contracts each month, and the result is delayed bookings, rising operational costs, and less room for strategic legal work.

 Slow or manual contract processes have real operational costs.
 Inefficient workflows can add 3–4 weeks to cycle times, slowing deal velocity and hiring, while legal teams may still spend over 90 minutes per agreement on repetitive review tasks.

-That’s why choosing the right AI contract drafting software matters.
-The tools below do the job by reducing contract drag without sacrificing legal control or judgment.
+That’s why choosing the right AI-powered drafting tool for your contracts is necessary.
+The tools below do the job by streamlining contract drafting processes.

-Here’s a quick view of the platforms discussed:
+Here’s a quick view of the legal drafting software discussed:

 Aline is an AI-powered contract lifecycle management platform that brings together drafting, redlining, e-signature, and a searchable repository into one easy-to-use workspace.